 I was part of the NIA program as a new scientist and that was very instrumental to my career.
 I learned a lot and met wonderful people who became great colleagues and some, friends and collaborators.

 Participation in the NIA program helped launch my career in clinical research.
 I greatly appreciated opportunities afforded by the NIA program for networking, exposure to cutting-edge research methods, and mentoring.
 I will always be grateful for the “inside glimpse” of various psychiatric research career paths provided by the NIA workshop and for the warm welcome I received from other annual meeting attendees.
 I highly recommend the program to any early career investigator seeking to hone their clinical research skills, learn about high quality clinical trials research methodology, and meet fabulous people who will certainly play important roles in their professional development.

 I found the NIA events at ASCP to be a very stimulating, and I have learned a hell of a lot since then from those I connected with.
 I've developed strong bonds with fantastic people, and feel more inspired than ever to pursue novel and exciting ideas.
 The NIA program was a great reminder that, despite all of the paperwork and administrative things which mount as we progress, we are still scientists.... and I needed that.

 APPLY FOR THE ASCP NEW INVESTIGATOR PROGRAM

-It’s never too early to begin thinking about the future.
-Submissions for the 2023 ASCP Annual Meeting will open in late fall 2022.
+Submissions for the 2023 ASCP Annual Meeting are now open.
 All New Investigator applicants are required to submit the following during the submission process: